EdJoPaTo/website-stalker-example/sites/com-apple-macos-monterey.md

 ### AirPods audio updates. ###

-Spatial audio and dynamic head tracking help AirPods deliver theater-like sound to macOS.
-Spatial audio creates a surround sound experience when you connect AirPods Pro or AirPods Max to Mac models with the M1 chip.
-And with dynamic head tracking, sound stays fixed to the device even as you move your head.
+When you connect AirPods Pro, AirPods Max, or AirPods (3rd generation) to Mac models with the M1 chip, Spatial Audio and dynamic head tracking help deliver a theater‑like experience with sound that surrounds you.
+Sound stays fixed to the device even as you move your head.
 If you’re watching a movie, you’ll hear the engine roar right from the car, or hear dialogue straight from the actors’ mouths.
+With music, you’ll hear the mix exactly as intended.

 ### Low Power Mode. ###